Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Analog & PWM.rst

 This project uses the PWM output from the GPIO18 pin to make the pulse width gradually increase from 0% to 100% and then gradually decrease from 100% to 0% to make the LED glow brighter then dimmer.

-BreathingLED
+C Code BreathingLED
 ----------------------------------------------------------------

 First, observe the project result, and then learn about the code in detail.

 .. hint::

     :red:`If you have any concerns, please contact us via:` support@freenove.com

 1. Use ``cd`` command to enter 04.1.1_BreathingLED directory of C code.